-13 Feminist Characters From The '90s You Should Name Your Kid After
+13 Characters From The '90s To Name Your Kid After

 On a recent trip home to visit my parents, I discovered a secret box in my childhood bedroom.
 The "secret" box was merely a Steve Madden shoe box that I had decorated with plastic gems and size stickers from department store clothing.
 I remember writing secret in script with a black Sharpie marker, but the 15 plus years it aged on my closet floor aged it to a speckled gray.